m4r-sh/zilk/readme.md

 UI components are defined **in pure javascript** with **colocated definitions**.

 zilk is not feature-rich.
 Instead of learning new API's and syntax, it should feel like writing vanilla HTML, CSS, and JavaScript.
-No JSX, no DSL's, just tagged template literals.
+No JSX, no DSL's: *just tagged template literals*.

 By separting handlers, styles, markup, and markdown into different exported functions, we can see all of the behavior in one file, while our build process can extract each export as needed.